 “ET continues to see countless opportunities across its vast footprint and noted it is in talks to serve incremental data centers,” Stifel’s analysts write.
 “Additionally, ET is seeing growth opportunity across its natural gas-centric footprint (Hugh Brinson, Desert Southwest, Lake Charles and gas storage) and NGL business (processing, pipeline and fractionation).”

 As for the distribution?
 For those who don’t remember, Energy Transfer chopped its payout in half in 2020 during the depths of COVID.
-However, it started a quarterly dividend growth streak in 2022—one that has persisted even after it surpassed post-COVID distribution levels in late 2023.
+However, it started a quarterly distribution growth streak in 2022—one that has persisted even after it surpassed post-COVID distribution levels in late 2023.

 Energy Transfer says it’s committed to growing the distribution even more going forward, though it’s taking an understandably cautious approach, targeting 3% to 5% annual growth.
 Distribution coverage is plenty adequate; estimates for distributable cash flow are just a little less than twice what it needs to afford its payout.